shesek/spark-wallet/README.md

 4. You should now see [this screen](https://i.imgur.com/f2DMWdL.png), allowing you to add a user trusted certificate.
    Fill in a name (e.g. "Spark"), leave "Used for" on "VPN and apps", and click OK.

+Note that adding a user trusted certificate causes android to display a "Network may be monitored" notification.

 ## Tor Onion Hidden Service